Home » Tools » Cabinet Tools » Hands on Guide to the Best Cabinet Jacks for Installing Cabinets

 How do you hang upper cabinets yourself?

-Upper cabinets are best installed using a cabinet jack that will hold the cabinet in place so your hands are free to screw the cabinet to the wall.
+Upper cabinets are best installed using a cabinet jack to hold the cabinet in place so your hands are free to screw the cabinet to the wall.

 What is the best cabinet jack?